RyanJulyan/Flask-BDA/README.md

 ```

-> if you include additional python packages in your project don't forget to run a pip freeze to ensure you get that correct packages for your deployments
+> If you include additional python packages in your project don't forget to run a `pip freeze` from your terminal to ensure you get that correct packages for your deployments
 >
 > `pip freeze > requirements.txt`